 ACKNOWLEDGEMENTS AND THANKS

-I view this site as a cooperative effort, and you can see a lot of that in the material provided by the fans, collectors, and family members that are mentioned below.
+I view the Old Corral website as a cooperative effort, and you can see a lot of that in material provided by fans, collectors, and family members that are mentioned below.
 If you have some suggestions, e-mail me with your ideas ... if you have a stash of great photos or lobby cards, and access to a scanner, e-mail me with the info, and maybe we can use (and I'll give you picture credit, of course).